6 Landing Page Copywriting Principles for More Conversions

 1. Say goodbye to landing page copy bloat

 When writing an essay for a college course, students want to make their work as long as possible, desperate to hit a page or word count.
-But when it comes to effective landing page copywriting, concision is key, because your prospects are busy.
+But when it comes to effective landing page copywriting, concision is key, because your prospects are busy (see the 4 C's copywriting formula).

 Being concise means making your point quickly, without extra words that don’t add anything.
 Here are some examples that show how being concise can lead to better, clearer messaging.